Course Catalog

 5 units

 Major topics in contemporary French linguistics, covering both formal and social properties of French.
 Descriptive and theoretical study of phonetics and phonology, lexicon, morphology, syntax, sociolinguistic variation, status of regional and minority languages, and language planning.
 Taught in French.
-Prerequisite(s): FREN 6 or equivalent proficiency in French or by consent of the instructor.
+Prerequisite(s): FREN 6 or placement by assessment, or by consent of the instructor.

 FREN 121